The summer after Barbenheimer and the strikes, Hollywood charts a new course - ExBulletin

 The summer after Barbenheimer and the strikes, Hollywood charts a new course

-“Barbenheimer” is a tough act to follow.
-But as Hollywood enters a new summer movie season, armed with fewer superheroes and a landscape significantly altered by strikes, it's worth remembering William Goldman's classic quote about what works: “No one doesn't know anything.”
+Barbenheimer is a tough act to follow.
+But as Hollywood enters a new summer movie season, armed with fewer superheroes and a landscape significantly altered by strikes, it's worth remembering William Goldman's classic quote about what works: Nobody knows anything .

 Four decades later, that may still be true.
 Yet one thing Hollywood has learned from releasing films during the pandemic and strikes is how to pivot quickly.